LASTING POWER OF ATTORNEYS (LPAs) – who makes your decisions if you lose capacity

 Where the assets are below £16,000, a professional finance deputy may take an annual fee up to 4.5% of the net assets.
 Where the court appoints a professional welfare deputy (social services), they may take an annual fee up to 2.5% capped at £555.
 Annual charges for the report, accounts and HMRC tax return also apply.

-Our sister company Good Wills Law Limited are able to make applications to the Court.
+We are able to make applications to the Court on your behalf.

 The only way to ensure the people you choose can make decisions for you is to draw up Lasting Powers of Attorneys.